Drug policy

 How much of mass incarceration is a result of the war on drugs?
 Few questions about the justice system are more common — or harder to find clear answers to.

 Only about 20% of incarcerated people — a small minority — are locked up for drug offenses.
 But the impact of the war on drugs can feel much larger.
-That's partly because police still make over 1 million drug arrests each year, only some of which lead to prison sentences.
+That's partly because police still make almost 1 million drug arrests each year, only some of which lead to prison sentences.
 It's also because a lack of treatment and options often leads people to be incarcerated for drug-related crimes.

 The complex connections between drugs and punishment don't end there.
 Below is some of our key research putting the war on drugs into perspective — and highlighting some of its worst policy failures: